-When the Disciplinary Board makes its initial review of the materials contained within its disciplinary files, Disciplinary Board shall, in writing, make a determination as to whether there are sufficient facts to warrant further investigation or action.
+When the Disciplinary Board makes its initial review of the materials contained within its disciplinary files, the Disciplinary Board shall, in writing, make a determination as to whether there are sufficient facts to warrant further investigation or action.
 Failure to make such determination within the time provided shall be deemed to be a determination that there are not sufficient facts to warrant further investigation or action.

-Should the Disciplinary Board find that there are not sufficient facts to warrant further investigation, or action, the report shall be accepted for filing and the matter shall be deemed closed and so reported to the Director.
-The Director shall then have 30 days to accept the Medical Disciplinary Board's decision or request further investigation.
-Director shall inform the Board in writing of the decision to request further investigation, including the specific reasons for the decision.
-The individual or entity filing the original report or complaint and the person who is the subject of the report or complaint shall be notified in writing by the Director of any final action on their report or complaint.
+Should the Disciplinary Board find that there are not sufficient facts to warrant further investigation, or action, the report shall be accepted for filing and the matter shall be deemed closed and so reported to the Secretary Director.
+The Secretary Director shall then have 30 days to accept the Medical Disciplinary Board's decision or request further investigation.
+The Secretary Director shall inform the Board in writing of the decision to request further investigation, including the specific reasons for the decision.
+The individual or entity filing the original report or complaint and the person who is the subject of the report or complaint shall be notified in writing by the Secretary Director of any final action on their report or complaint.

-(F) Summary reports.
-The Disciplinary Board shall prepare, on a timely basis, but in no event less than one every other a summary report of final actions taken disciplinary files maintained by the Disciplinary Board.
-The

-- summary reports shall be sent by the Disciplinary Board to 1 2 every health care facility licensed by the Illinois Department 3 of Public Health, every professional association and society of 4 persons licensed under this Act functioning on a statewide 5 basis in this State, the American Medical Association, the American Osteopathic Association, the American Chiropractic 6 7 Association, all insurers providing professional liability 8 insurance to persons licensed under this Act in the State of Illinois, the Federation of State Medical Licensing Boards, and 9 - 11 (G) Any violation of this Section shall be a Class A 12 misdemeanor.
+- (F) Summary reports.
+The Disciplinary Board shall prepare, on a timely basis, but in no event less than one every other month, a summary report of final actions taken upon disciplinary files maintained by the Disciplinary Board.
+The summary reports shall be sent by the Disciplinary Board to every health care facility licensed by the Illinois Department of Public Health, every professional association and society of persons licensed under this Act functioning on a statewide basis in this State, the American Medical Association, the American Osteopathic Association, the American Chiropractic Association, all insurers providing professional liability insurance to persons licensed under this Act in the State of Illinois, the Federation of State Medical Licensing Boards, and the Illinois Pharmacists Association. - (G) Any violation of this Section shall be a Class A misdemeanor. - (H) If any such person violates the provisions of this Section an action may be brought in the name of the People of the State of Illinois, through the Attorney General of the State of Illinois, for an order enjoining such violation or for an order enforcing compliance with this Section.
+Upon filing of a verified petition in such court, the court may issue a temporary restraining order without notice or bond and may preliminarily or permanently enjoin such violation, and if it

-the Illinois Pharmacists Association.